huiwang98/DRL4Recsys/README.md

 *considers both positive and negative feedback from users recent behaviors to help find optimal strategy.*

 1. **Stabilizing Reinforcement Learning in Dynamic Environment with Application to Online Recommendation**.
 Shi-Yong Chen, Yang Yu, Qing Da, Jun Tan, Hai-Kuan Huang, Hai-Hong Tang.
 KDD 2018. [paper](http://lamda.nju.edu.cn/yuy/GetFile.aspx?File=papers/kdd18-RobustDQN.pdf)
-*To mitigate the performance degradation due to high-variance and biased estimation of the reward, the paper provides a stratified ran- dom sampling and an approximate regretted reward to enhance the robustness of the model.*
+*To mitigate the performance degradation due to high-variance and biased estimation of the reward, the paper provides a stratified random sampling and an approximate regretted reward to enhance the robustness of the model.*

 1. **Reinforcement Learning to Rank in E-Commerce Search Engine: Formalization, Analysis, and Application**.
 Yujing Hu, Qing Da, Anxiang Zeng, Yang Yu, Yinghui Xu.
 KDD 2018. [paper](https://arxiv.org/pdf/1803.00710.pdf)
 *introduces DPG-FBE algorithm to maintain an approximate model of the environment to perform reliable updates of value functions.*